th2-net/th2-conn-kafka/README.md

 + session-alias - that session alias will be set for all messages sent by this component. **It should be unique for each "KafkaConnect" topic**;
 + groupId - that ID will be used for Kafka connection
 + bootstrapServers - URL of one of the Kafka brokers which you give to fetch the initial metadata about your Kafka cluster
-+ acceptableBreak - if the period of inactivity is longer than this time, then start reading Kafka messages from the current moment.
++ maxInactivityPeriod - if the period of inactivity is longer than this time, then start reading Kafka messages from the current moment.
 Should be positive.
-+ timeUnit - time unit for `acceptableBreak` and `timespan` classification
++ maxInactivityPeriodUnit - time unit for `maxInactivityPeriod`
   + DAYS
   + HOURS
   + MINUTES